FoalTS/foal/docs/packages/authentication.md

 ## Authentication

-Authentication is divided in three parts in FoalTS:
+Authentication is divided in four parts in FoalTS:
 - the `Authenticator` services,
 - the `authentication` controller factory,
+- the `UserModelService` service,
 - and the `authenticate` pre-hook.

 > *Note*: FoalTS authentication requires the use of sessions.